Rural Homes

 Current Mortgage Lender Positions

-Lender attitudes have evolved significantly with updated RICS guidance.
+Lender attitudes have changed noticeably with updated RICS guidance.
 HSBC will lend provided there’s no structural damage plus proper treatment and Insurance-Backed Guarantee.
 Nationwide requires professional survey if knotweed appears within 3 metres of the property.
 NatWest relies on specialist reports from PCA or INNSA qualified professionals.
 Barclays evaluates cases by RICS severity category with mandatory treatment for Categories A and B. Halifax and Santander conduct case-by-case assessment with professional documentation.

 Insurance Considerations